 - 1. Costly safety devices or policies have often been defended on grounds that "if it saves just one life, it is worth it."
-What is the problem with that reasoning? (pages 586-588) - 2.
-What are some of the reasons why different prices are charged for things that are physically identical? (pages 572-573) - 3.
-How did the mercantilist economists differ from classical economists such as Adam Smith? (pages 598-601) - 4.
+What is the problem with that reasoning? (pages 612-614) - 2.
+What are some of the reasons why different prices are charged for things that are physically identical? (pages 568-570) - 3.
+How did the mercantilist economists differ from classical economists such as Adam Smith? (pages 619-622) - 4.
 What is the point of having different brands of the same product if in fact all the brands are of pretty much the same quality and sell for about the same price?
-What would happen in this situation if laws did away with brands, so that each consumer could only identify what the product was, but not who made it? (pages 574-578) - 5.
-For about a century- from the 1770s to the 1870s- most of the leading economists believed that the relative prices of goods reflected their relative costs of production, especially the amount of labor they required.
-What are some of the problems with that theory? (pages 607-611)

-- 6. Explain how the presence or absence of the profit motive affects an organization's likelihood of achieving the purpose for which it was created, to the maximum extent possible with the resources at its disposal. (pages 578-580) - 7.
-During the era before there were laws against racial discrimination in employment, were black chemists more likely to be hired in profit-making businesses or in non-profit organizations such as colleges and universities- and why? (pages 581-582) - 8.
+What would happen in this situation if laws did away with brands, so that each consumer could only identify what the product was, but not who made it? (pages 573-578) - 5.
+For about a century-from the 1770s to the 1870s-most of the leading economists believed that the relative prices of goods reflected their relative costs of production, especially the amount of labor they required.
+What are some of the problems with that theory? (pages 628-630) - 6.
+Explain how the presence or absence of the profit motive affects an organization's likelihood of achieving the purpose for which it was created, to the maximum extent possible with the resources at its disposal. (pages 581-587) - 7.
+What are the problems with the "trickle-down theory"? (pages 587-590) - 8.
 Critics have claimed that profits exceed the value of the services performed by those who receive those profits.
-What empirical evidence could be used to test this belief? (pages 582-583) - 9.
-When fighting a war leads to a diversion of a substantial amount of resources from civilian to military purposes, most people would be more concerned to see that the poor could still get bread than that the rich could still get caviar.
-Then why not put price controls on bread but not on caviar? (pages 628-629) - 10.
+What empirical evidence could be used to test this belief? (pages 580-581, 586-587)

+- 9. When fighting a war leads to a diversion of a substantial amount of resources from civilian to military purposes, most people would be more concerned to see that the poor could still get bread than that the rich could still get caviar.
+Then why not put price controls on bread but not on caviar? (pages 648-649) - 10.
 Some people regard economics as just the opinions of economists, reflecting their various ideological biases.
-Examine that belief in the light of the history of economics. (pages 621-622) - 11.
-Can government-imposed prices for medical care reduce the costs of that care? (page 573) - 12.
+Examine that belief in the light of the history of economics. (pages 637-643) - 11.
+Can government-imposed prices for medical care reduce the costs of that care? (pages 570-571) - 12.
 It is common for politicians to set out to create a law or policy to solve a particular economic problem, and many in the media and among the public urge them to do that.
-In the light of economic theory in general, and general equilibrium theory in particular, what is wrong with that approach? (pages 612-613)

-- 13. Where do natural disasters like earthquakes or hurricanes do the most damage in terms of financial costs and in terms of loss of human lives? (page 587) - 14.
-A government official in India said: "I don't want multinational companies getting rich selling face creams to poor Indians."
-What does that statement imply? (pages 589-590) - 15.
-Nobel Prizewinning economist F.A.
-Hayek said: "We shall not grow wiser before we learn that much that we have done was very foolish."
+In the light of economic theory in general, and general equilibrium theory in particular, what is wrong with that approach? (pages 632-634) - 13.
+What is "predatory pricing" and what are the problems with it? (pages 571-573) - 14.A government official in India said: "I don't want multinational companies getting rich selling face creams to poor Indians."
+What does that statement imply? (pages 595-596) - 15.
+Nobel Prizewinning economist F. A. Hayek said: "We shall not grow wiser before we learn that much that we have done was very foolish."
 What do you consider to be the three most foolish policies discussed in this book?
 Would you have considered those policies foolish before reading Basic Economics?